pendulum-project/ntpd-rs/CONFIGURATION.md

 #### NTS Server

 Servers configured via the `server` section can also support NTS.
 To enable this, the built-in NTS-KE server needs to be enabled (hosting the NTS-KE server separately is not yet supported).
-This can be configured through the `nts-ke` section:
+This can be configured through the `nts-ke` section, which is a list of NTS-KE server configurations with the fields:
 | Option                  | Default | Description                                                                                                                                                                                  |
 |-------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | certificate-chain-path  |         | Path to the full chain TLS certificate for the server.
 Note that currently self-signed certificates are not supported.                                                                       |